Elastic Shape Analysis of Movement Data

 The Fisher-Rao metric defines a proper distance on the set of such equivalence classes.
-In the elastic shape analysis framework, a \textit{Square Root Velocity Function} (SRVF) representation transforms the Fisher-Rao metric into the standard $\mathbb{L}^2$ metric, allowing for a natural framework for the computations required for curve alignment.
+A natural framework for carrying out the computations required for curve alignment is achieved through a \textit{Square Root Velocity Function} (SRVF) representation, which transforms the Fisher-Rao metric into the standard $\mathbb{L}^2$ metric.
 The Karcher mean equivalence class is defined using this distance, along with the warping functions needed to align individual functions to the Karcher mean template.
 The SRVF of a function $f \in \mathcal{F}$ is given by $q(t) = \text{sign}(\dot{f}(t))\sqrt{|\dot{f}(t)|}.$ For any time warping of $f$ by $\gamma \in \Gamma$, the SRVF of the warped function is given by $(q \circ \gamma)\sqrt{\dot{\gamma}},$ which we will denote by $q \star \gamma$ for convenience.
 Then, the warping functions needed to align a collection of curves $f_1,\ldots, f_n$ with corresponding SRVF representations, $q_1,\ldots,q_n$, to the Karcher mean $\mu_q^{\ast}$ are computed by solving the optimization problem:

-The output of this optimization problem is the Karcher mean $\mu_q^{\ast}$ and the set of optimal warping functions $\{\gamma_i^{\ast}\}$, and the problem is solved using \textit{dynamic programming}.
-To implement this, the time domain \([0,1]\) is discretized into \(N\) equally spaced bins, and each warping function \(\gamma_i\) is approximated by a piecewise linear mapping from \((0,0)\) to \((1,1)\).
-This discretization corresponds to a path through an \(N \times N\) grid, where each step must have a positive slope to ensure invertibility.
+The output of this optimization problem is the Karcher mean $\mu_q^{\ast}$ and the set of optimal warping functions $\{\gamma_i^{\ast}\}$.
+The optimization the problem is solved using \textit{dynamic programming}: the time domain \([0,1]\) is discretized into \(N\) equally spaced bins, and each warping function \(\gamma_i\) is approximated by a piecewise linear mapping from \((0,0)\) to \((1,1)\).
+This discretization corresponds to a path through an \(N \times N\) grid, where each step is required to have a positive slope to ensure invertibility.

-In our analysis, we found substantial benefits by penalizing the amount of elasticity in the alignment of the curve.
+In our analysis, we found substantial benefit in penalizing the amount of elasticity in the alignment of the curve.
 This is achieved by modifying the optimization problem to include a penalty term on the roughness of the $\gamma_i$ as follows: